-The EOI guidelines explain the program objectives, how to make a submission, eligibility criteria, and the assessment process.
+The Stage 1 EOI guidelines explained the program objectives, eligibility criteria, and the submission and assessment process.

 Download